atweiden/tantum/docs/HowItWorks.md

 #### Prices

 - lookup base-currency for each transaction posting
-- if commodity code given in the transaction journal differs from the controlling entity’s base-currency, ensure price config contains valid price data for the commodity used on the date given
+- if asset code given in the transaction journal differs from the controlling entity’s base-currency, ensure price config contains valid price data for the asset used on the date given
   - check transaction journal for `@` syntax
   - if no `@` syntax, check config for ISO date (manual) price data entry
   - if no ISO date (manual) price data entry in config, check config